NathanielJamesAllen/WimFileAutomation/README.md

 Improvements
 1. Fix $LASTERRORCODE
-2. add log file for wim process
 3. use start/sleep instead of pause
-4. add a check that will only run if there is a driver or driverapps folder that has a memory greater than zero
+4. add a script that will automate msi exec command
 5. Link to html document where the code can be copied and instructions are included
 6. add part where if driverapps folder dne then run create dock wim
 7. add error checking